My Philosophy of Leadership

 Conclusion

-It is my hope that where I am strong I will continue to grow stronger and where I am weak, I will lean into learning.
-I want to lead and coach in such a way that I create space for others to do work that serves a purpose and live lives that feed them body, mind, and spirit.
+As a leader, where I am strong I will continue to grow stronger and where I am weak, I will lean into learning.
+I want to advise and coach in such a way that I create space for others to do work that serves a purpose and live lives that feed them body, mind, and spirit.
 And for myself I want a life that feels like freedom to take risks, peace amidst the chaos, and sparkly bits of love and joy.